 History: How to Save a Rainforest

-The creation of the Children’s Eternal Rainforest (called El Bosque Eterno de los Niñosin Spanish—the language of Costa Rica) is a tale that spans half a century and story that bears testament to how individuals from different parts of the planet can come together to create the change we seek in the world.
+The creation of the Children’s Eternal Rainforest or El Bosque Eterno de los Niños is a tale that spans half a century and a story that bears testament to how individuals from different parts of the world can come together to create positive change.

-In 1951, a group of American Quakers immigrated to Costa Rica in search of a peace-loving country in which their community could settle.
-They established themselves in a central, mountainous region and set aside 1,345 acres of forest at the top of the mountains that would never be cut, providing protection for the watershed that supported their farms.
-They named this forest El Bosque Eterno (the Eternal Forest) and called their community Monteverde, or Green Mountain.
+In 1951, a group of American Quakers immigrated to Costa Rica in search of a peace-loving country in which they could settle.
+They established a community in the central, mountainous region and set aside 1,345 acres of montane forest that would never be cut, providing protection for the watershed that supported their farms.
+They named this forest El Bosque Eterno (the Eternal Forest) and called their community Monteverde or Green Mountain.

 In the 1970s, the biologist George Powell came to Monteverde to study the Resplendent Quetzal‒regarded as the world’s most beautiful bird.

-Taken with the stunning beauty of the cloud forest and its remarkable array of inhabitants, he encouraged conservation organizations to protect more land in the area.
-With the help of one of the Quakers, Wolf Guindon, the Monteverde Cloud Forest Preserve was eventually created.
+Taken with the stunning beauty of the cloud forest and its remarkable array of organisms, he encouraged conservation organizations to protect more land in the area.
+With the help of one of the Quakers, Wolf Guindon, the Monteverde Cloud Forest Preserve was created.

 In 1987, Swedish teacher Eha Kern and her young students in Fagervik, Sweden studied tropical rainforests.
-While enchanted by the amazing array of wildlife that the forest supported, the students became concerned after viewing a documentary that ended with disturbing images of the forest being burned and cleared.
+While enchanted by the amazing array of wildlife that these forests supported, the students became concerned after viewing a documentary that ended with disturbing images of forests being burned and cleared.

 Partnering with the Monteverde Conservation League, Dr. Kinsman helped spearhead the purchase of land in Costa Rica and founded a local chapter of the organization in the United States to engage American children in the process.
 The idea swept the world.
 Students in the United Kingdom, Germany, Canada, Spain and Japan also created organizations to help.
 Eventually, children in 44 countries contributed.

-Help us keep the eternal in the Children’s Eternal Rainforest.
+Help us protect the Monteverde-Arenal Bioregion.
 Donate today.